All Episodes

 It got the man we should get.

-But I tell you what, this happened in Vietnam too.
+But I tell you what, this happened in Vietnam, too.

-You get the biggest person in and you think you're the greatest in the world, and guess what?
+You get the biggest person and you think you're the greatest in the world, and guess what?

-Three months later they had another one.
+Three months later, they had another one.

 Well, you know what?